Killing of Pascal Suleiman: Investigations and reactions

 Following the killing, the Lebanese Interior Minister declared that the presence of Syrians in Lebanon must end, and security forces were instructed to enforce Lebanese law on the Syrian refugees within Lebanon's territory.
 The minister of the displaced, Issam Sharafeddine, even called for the execution of the murderers and the LF reportedly adopted an even firmer stance concerning the presence of Syrian refugees.

 On 24 May 2025, the Lebanese Army announced that Syria handed over one of the main suspects in the killing.
 The statement read, "The detainee is the leader of a kidnapping, theft and forgery gang and has a large number of arrest warrants against him.
 An investigation has been initiated under the supervision of the competent judiciary".

 On August 25, 2025 the Lebanese Army announced they arrested a man linked to the abduction and killing of Sleiman.
 According to sources the investigations revealed he was involvement in a wide criminal network engaged in car theft, smuggling into Syria, kidnappings, drug trafficking, and forgery.
 His arrest follows the earlier handover of another suspect by Syrian authorities in May 2025.
 The two of them are considered key figures in Sleiman’s murder case.

+On August 2026, Mount Lebanon’s First Investigating Judge, Nada Asmar, officially issued her 17-page judicial indictment.
+The indictment officially ruled out an initial theory that Suleiman's killing was merely a botched carjacking.
+The judge declared the operation a planned, premeditated crime conducted by an organized criminal ring with forensic reports verified that Suleiman was severely beaten with weapons and tortured outside his car before being placed inside.